Bragado/RedReader/esofDocs/Model Process.md

 The agile software development manifesto is based on 12 main principles which we’ll now compare to what we have observed from *RedReader*’s development process:

-1. **Customer satisfaction by early and continuous delivery of useful software**
+1. **Customer satisfaction by early and continuous delivery of useful software** Once in a while the latest release of the application has bugs, so the release of the next version has to be anticipated.

 Sugestão: falar sobre o release das versões, que muitas vezes são antecipadas para corrigir bugs

-2. **Welcome changing requirements, even late in development**
+2. **Welcome changing requirements, even late in development** The users can be involved in all phases of the project.

 3. **Working software is delivered frequently (weeks rather than months)**